rust-lang/book/src/ch17-03-more-futures.md

 </Listing>

-This is both clearer about the actual intent and can be significantly faster than using `sleep`, because timers like the one used by `sleep` often have limits to how granular they can be.
+This is both clearer about the actual intent and can be significantly faster than using `sleep`, because timers such as the one used by `sleep` often have limits to how granular they can be.
 The version of `sleep` we are using, for example, will always sleep for at least a millisecond, even if we pass it a `Duration` of one nanosecond.
 Again, modern computers are *fast*: they can do a lot in one millisecond!

-You can see this for yourself by setting up a little benchmark, like the one in Listing 17-26.
+You can see this for yourself by setting up a little benchmark, such as the one in Listing 17-26.
 (This isn’t an especially rigorous way to do performance testing, but it suffices to show the difference here.)
 Here, we skip all the status printing, pass a one-nanosecond `Duration` to `trpl::sleep`, and let each future run by itself, with no switching between the futures.
 Then we run